herrfennessey/carmen-and-dave/carmenAndDave/content/english/travel_tips.md

 ([http://evisa.mae.ro/](http://evisa.mae.ro/)) by clicking "Get Informed" on the top left.
 The type of visa you'll be applying for is "Tourism (marked C/TU)"

+### Getting to and from the venue

+For people who are staying at the venue, or nearby, we do plan on shuttling people from the airport with more details to come.
+We also plan on shuttling people back to some major hotels after the event is concluded (so people can drink).
+<br><br>
+For people who don't mind driving themselves, or want the flexibility, there are many rental car companies available from the airport if you'd like to drive yourself to the venue.
+Booking in advance is always better, because there are a few major festivals that happen in Cluj in the summer which might affect rental car availability.

 ### Driving In Romania